AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 This line of defense provides various security benefits:

-Access control: A DMZ network controls access to services accessible over the internet that are not within a company’s network perimeter.
+Provides access controls: A DMZ network controls access to services accessible over the internet that are not within a company’s network perimeter.
 It also adds a layer of network segmentation, increasing the amount of barriers a user must overcome before getting admission to a company’s private network.
-In certain circumstances, a DMZ contains a proxy server, which regulates the transmission of internal internet traffic (typically from employees) and simplifies network audit and monitoring.

-Prevent network reconnaissance: A DMZ additionally prohibits an attacker from assessing prospective targets on the network.
+Prevent network reconnaissance: A DMZ limits an attacker from assessing prospective targets on the network.
 Even if a machine in the DMZ is hacked, the internal firewall defends the private network by isolating it from the DMZ.
 This configuration makes external network exploits more difficult.

 Applications of DMZs